Pixie: Native Kubernetes Observability Powered by eBPF

-Instrumenting a distributed application for useful metrics, traces, and logs has always been expensive: you have to change code, agree on labelling conventions across teams, and re-validate deployments every time a new library shows up.
-Pixie, a CNCF project, proposes a radical alternative: use eBPF to auto-instrument the whole cluster without modifying a single line of the application.
+Instrumenting a distributed application for useful metrics, traces, and logs has always been expensive: changing code, agreeing on labelling conventions across teams, and re-validating deployments every time a new library shows up.
+Pixie[1], a CNCF[2] project, proposes a radical alternative: use eBPF[3] to auto-instrument the whole cluster without modifying a single line of the application.

-The result: minutes after installing Pixie, you get automatic visibility into:
+Minutes after installing Pixie you get automatic visibility into:

 - Service map: communication graph between pods with p50/p95/p99 latencies.